-

 - N. P. Malkin

-In the previous work “On Inertial Screens,” I considered a vibrating screen as a system with three degrees of freedom, which corresponds to the assumption of the symmetry of all the masses of the screen and the forces applied to them relative to a certain vertical plane of symmetry intersecting with the screen sieve along the line of its greatest slope.
-The general case of small oscillations of an inertial screen, considered as a rigid body with all 6 degrees of freedom, is analyzed, and the conditions under which the problem can be reduced to three degrees of freedom are clarified (the case discussed in the previous article - “On inertial screens”).
-Euler's equations that determine the motion of a rigid body are simplified due to the smallness of its vibrations, and in a first approximation the problem is reduced to solving the System of 6 aggregate linear equations with constant coefficients or even to individual linear equations.
-If necessary, the result can be improved by successive approximation, also taking into account nonlinear terms."
+In this paper is examined a general case of the small vibrations of the inertial screen considered as a rigid body possessing all the 6 degrees of liberty.
+There are also determined the conditions under which the problem can be reduced to three degrees of liberty (the case examined in a previous paper entitled "Upon inertial screens").
+Euler’s equations determining the motion of a rigid body are simplified considering the smallness of its vibrations and in the first approximation the problem is reduced to the solution of a system of 6 simultaneous linear equations with constant coefficients, or even to separate linear equations.
+In case of need the result can be improved by consecutive approximations taking also non-linear equations into consideration.

 -